AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 -   Limits

-    The following properties of the Request object are not in use in contexts
+    The following properties of the Request object are not in use in contexts.
+They do not take effect in contexts.

     -   context
     -   credentials